Setting the Scene for Optimal Nutrition

 Powders & Liquids:

-#8 – Whey, Casein and Vegan Protein Powders – I take Whey/Vegan Protein prior to a workout, same again post workout and Casein just before bed.
+#11 – Goat Whey & A2 Casein Protein Powders – I take Goat Whey Protein prior to a workout, same again post workout and A2 Casein just before bed.
 Now, this is highly optimised, and not essential.
 Whey is clean and has fast absorption of 15-30mins.
-Vegan protein (rice, pea and hemp) absorbs slightly slower than Whey, and the Awesome Supplements Vegan Protein I take is delicious!
 Casein coagulates in the stomach and therefore is absorbed slowly over the course of 5-8 hours – perfect for fuelling anabolic protein synthesis whilst you sleep.

-#9 – Creatine – A must have, for anyone pursuing any fitness goals.
+#10 – Creatine – A must have, for anyone pursuing any fitness goals.
 We all have a creatine store within our muscles to assist with energy and force production when needed.
-The thing is, we deplete that energy too quickly when we work out, and getting enough Creatine is difficult, especially if you have little/no red meat.
+The thing is, we deplete that energy too quickly when we work out, and getting enough Creatine is difficult, especially if you don’t have enough red meat.
 Creatine is safe, makes you stronger and fills out your muscles.

-#10 – Bone Broth – All the rage at the minute, Bone Broth claims to be a super addition to your diet.
+#11 – Bone Broth – All the rage at the minute, Bone Broth claims to be a super addition to your diet.
 The active ingredient being collagen, that is not regularly consumed in normal diets.
 Assists with protecting joints, maintaining healthy skin, supporting a healthy gut, general immunity and promotes anabolism.
-I take a gravy-like supplement from Best Of The Bone (Black Pepper & Turmeric option), that I mix into hot water.
+I take a gravy-like supplement from Best Of The Bone that I mix into hot water.
 Just tastes like a healthy cup-a-soup.

 Does Supplement Timing Matter?